ThomasPSpargo/COLOC-reporter/manuscriptMaterials/README.md

 ### 03_extractLAVA

-This directory contains a small group of helper scripts for extracting the results of analyses with LAVA.
-Run `extract_LAVA.sh` to generate these results.
+This directory contains several scripts for extracting and inspecting the results of analysis with LAVA.

-`extract_LAVA.sh` calls to:
+Run `extract_LAVA.sh` to obtain the main LAVA results.
+This script calls to:

 - `getRGregions.R` to prepare files in the format of `set.regions.txt` expected by COLOC-reporter (one file output uses a Bonferroni correction p-value threshold and the other threshold of P<sub>FDR</sub> <0.5).
 The LAVA results file is also returned with FDR-adjusted P-values appended.

 - `plotLAVAoutputs.R` to visualise local univariate heritability and bivariate genetic correlation analyses performed by LAVA.

+The `SNP_rg_sig_comparison.R` script can be used to cross-tabulate local genetic correlation significance against occurence of genome-wide significant associations from the compared GWAS.

+`LavaAssociationPlot(.Rmd/.html)` overviews the script for visualising all bivariate analyses from LAVA.

+### 04_coloc-reporter_inputs

+This directory contains COLOC-reporter specific input files used for the analyses in the manuscript.
+Refer to the root directory of this repository for details on their use.